 - Automate deployments of scripts.

-- Use boards to track tasks, projects, and more.
+- Use boards to track tasks and projects.

 Using a configuration-as-code model isn't a one-time task.
 It's a shift in your way of working and a fundamental change for all team members.
 You no longer make changes manually.
 Instead, everything is implemented in scripts and deployed automatically.
 All team members need to have the skills to make this change.

-You can use this solution when you're working with multiple environments, multiple workloads, and/or multiple teams.
+You can use this solution when you work with multiple environments, multiple workloads, or multiple teams.
 You can configure the validation process so that experts need to approve each workload.
-You can also extend the solution to deploy to multiple tenants, for a dev/test/acceptance/production scenario and/or for multiple organizations.
+You can also extend the solution to deploy to multiple tenants for scenarios, including development, test, acceptance, and production scenarios, or for multiple organizations.

 Deploy this scenario